 This for me is the Super Collosal Challenge of Challenges.
 LOL.

 Because 95% of the schools we have visited do not care about safety and of course do not practice it.
 They are either unaware and don’t want to be aware or they have a false sense of being safe and are living in super denial or they are just uninterested as they see Safety as just another bill.
-They haven’t thought of safety so clearly they haven’t planned for it neither have they created a budget or put money aside to take care of their safety needs.
+Neither have they thought of safety so clearly they haven’t planned for it neither have they created a budget or put money aside to take care of their safety needs.

 The truth is, you cannot be in business for long if your staff and learners are unsafe or feel unsafe.
 It isn’t about having a school nurse or CCTV or a securiy personnel or a child protection policy.
 It is a lot more than all of these combined.